France investigating Renault for possible emissions fraud

-PARIS (AP) — French magistrates are investigating suspected fraud by carmaker Renault involving its diesel emissions controls, in the wake of the Volkswagen emissions cheating scandal.
+PARIS (AP) — French authorities are investigating carmaker Renault for suspected fraud in its diesel emissions controls, denting the company’s share price as the global fallout spreads from revelations of emissions cheating at Volkswagen.

+Renault insisted Friday that its cars are not equipped with pollution cheating software, and that the company complies with all French and European laws.

-Shares in Renault — one of France’s leading manufacturers — dived Friday after the investigation was revealed.
-Renault has denied intentional wrongdoing.
+Shares in partially state-owned Renault — one of France’s leading manufacturers — dropped 4 percent Friday but later recovered to trade 1.6 percent lower at 84.91 euros.

 The Paris prosecutor’s office said three investigating judges have opened a judicial inquiry into Renault’s emissions controls practices and whether they “made merchandise dangerous for human health.”